Category Archives: Northern Gold Country

 Hwy 174 has its moments

 Immediate- ly after OGVR debouches onto Hwy 174, 174 seems to T. Go L, following the signs to Rollins Lake.
 You’re now on Rollins Lake Road, the main artery, and for the third time we’re going to take a parallel back road.
-A short leg down RLR, take signed Nelson Grade Road to the R. NGR is ignored by most maps, and it’s weirdly sandwiched between Rollins Lake Road to its left and Hwy 80 to its right—they’re so close that you can often see first one road then another as you ride, and when you can’t see Hwy 80 you can sometimes hear it—but miraculously NGR has a great sense of isolation, with almost no traffic, almost no development, and in fact not much of anything except trees and a lot of vertical (as one would expect from any road named “Grade”).
+A short leg down RLR, take signed Norton Grade Road (spelled “Norton-Grade Rd.” in Google) to the R. NGR is ignored by most maps, and it’s weirdly sandwiched between Rollins Lake Road to its left and Hwy 80 to its right—they’re so close that you can often see first one road then another as you ride, and when you can’t see Hwy 80 you can sometimes hear it—but miraculously NGR has a great sense of isolation, with almost no traffic, almost no development, and in fact not much of anything except trees and a lot of vertical (as one would expect from any road named “Grade”).
 Once it starts up, it’s all up for 3 miles.
 It averages almost 7%, with occasional steeper pitches.

 When NGR seems to T, go L for 150 ft and T again on Rollins Lake Road.
 Take RLR to the L.